 - Political Science – Chi Theta chapter of Pi Sigma Alpha

 - Religious Studies and Theology – Theta Alpha Kappa

-- Social Work – Beta Epsilon chapter of Alpha Delta Mu
+- Social Work – Beta Epsilon chapter of Phi Alpha

 - Sociology and Criminal Justice – Iota chapter of Alpha Kappa Delta

 Three types of academic honors are conferred upon graduates of the undergraduate program.

 All students considered for graduation with Latin honors have a minimum of 52 credits taken for letter grade (A, B, C, D) at the University of St. Thomas.

 All students eligible for Latin honors who have applied for graduation will be informed by the Office of Associate Vice President for Undergraduate Studies and Academic Advisement before mid-term of their final semester that they are eligible for this honor.

 A student whose overall cumulative grade point average and St. Thomas grade point average are both between 3.50 and 3.69 receives the baccalaureate degree cum laude.

 Magna Cum Laude